gooberman3000/gooberman3000.github.io/index.md

 ## About Me

-I like to code especially games like Snake
+I am Alberto Rojano.
+I am a Sophmore at Uni taking the course Programming fundamentals.
+I like to code especially games, I am taking this course to further my programming skill and ability and hope to further my interest through this course.

 ## About My Project